-As an occupational therapist, I have seen children hold pencils many ways.
-Sometimes this is okay, and sometimes it isn’t.
-While many teachers do not have the time to address pencil grip during their busy days, the way a child holds a pencil directly affects his or her ability to develop legible handwriting.
+As an occupational therapist, I’ve witnessed various ways children hold pencils.
+While some methods are acceptable, others can hinder the development of legible handwriting.
+The way a child holds a pencil directly affects his or her ability to develop legible handwriting.
 Here are some things to look for when observing the way children hold pencils, as well as some tips to help you teach children to hold pencils and crayons correctly.

 The ideal pencil grip is called a tripod grasp.
-When the pencil is held this way, the child places the tips of the thumb and index finger on the pencil and stabilizes the pencil shaft with the lateral side of the middle finger, forming a tripod around the pencil.
-This picture shows a young boy holding a pencil with a tripod grasp.
+In this grip, the child uses the thumb and index finger to hold the pencil’s tip while stabilizing the shaft with the lateral side of the middle finger, forming a tripod-like structure.

 That’s not to say that your child won’t be president someday because of his or her pencil grip, but even presidents who sign thousands of documents could benefit from a proper pencil grip.
 Here is a picture of former President Barack Obama signing documents with an inefficient thumb-wrap grasp.